Foundational Concepts

 - Full SQL implementation (most standard features).

-- Excellent for read-heavy workloads from multiple processes.
+- Excellent for read-heavy workloads from multiple processes (esp. with WAL).

 Tradeoffs